Know-Thyself-as-a-Virtual-Reality/KTVR-DICOM-Tools/README.md

 [KTVR Website](https://www.knowthyself.ualberta.ca/technical-resources/)

 ## Requirements
-__Unity version 2019.3.4__ (It may work for different versions, but we are not maintaining on different versions of Unity.)
+__Unity version 2019.3.4__ (It may work for different versions, but we are not maintaining on different versions of Unity)

-When you have the project downloaded, open it in Unity Hub and have fun!`
+When you have the project downloaded, open it in Unity Hub and have fun!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.